Urban spelunking: Behind the scenes at The Pabst Theater

 Even in the most familiar places, there are hidden secrets: different angles, unusual views that offer a new look at an old friend.

-Consider The Pabst Theater.
-Certainly you know what it looks like from the street and, more than likely, you've seen it from a plush seat, too.
+Consider The Pabst Theater, 144 E. Wells St. Certainly you know what it looks like from the street and, more than likely, you've seen it from a plush seat, too.
 Have you noticed that just outside the box office doors, between the theater and the adjacent Milwaukee Center, you can catch a towering view of City Hall in the slightest sliver of light?

 Get someone who works there and has some keys to show you around and you'll find even more rarely seen spaces.